rozalex/pokemon-task/README.md

 ├── ANALYSIS.md          # Your issue analysis & prioritization
 ├── ARCHITECTURE.md      # Architecture decisions & scaling thoughts
 ├── CHANGES.md          # Summary of what you changed
-├── src/
+├── AI_USAGE.md         # Documentation of AI tool usage and decision-making ├── src/
 │   ├── [your refactored code]
 │   └── [your tests]